hashicorp/hcp-terraform-operator/CONTRIBUTING.md

 1. Create an API token that you are going to use for development

     We strongly advise creating a separate account, organization, and API token for development purposes.
-A free [Terraform Cloud](https://app.terraform.io/) account is more than enough for that purpose.
+A free [HCP Terraform](https://app.terraform.io/) account is more than enough for that purpose.
 Follow the steps in the [Usage guide](./docs/usage.md#prerequisites) to get more information on how to generate a token and keep it in the Kubernetes Secret.

 1. Install Go